jysandy/jysandy.github.io/content/posts/gradient-water-rendering.md

     src="/images/water-rendering/visuals-8.png"
     class="full-width-image" >}}

-I set out to create a water rendering system for Gradient, my DirectX 11 renderer project.
+I set out to create a water rendering system for [Gradient](https://github.com/jysandy/Gradient), my DirectX 11 renderer project.
 As someone new to graphics programming, diving into water rendering has been both exciting and challenging.
-This blog post shares my experience building my first water rendering system, from understanding the basics at first to refining and achieving visually appealing results.
+This blog post shares my experience building my first water rendering system.

 ## Wave modelling and generation
 One of the most important components of water rendering is deforming a mesh to simulate waves convincingly.
 A water surface is typically modeled as a height field, where the height of the mesh at any given point is a periodic function of position and time.
 Acerola has an excellent video on the subject [here](https://www.youtube.com/watch?v=PH9q0HNBjT4).
 I decided to follow one of his references, [Effective Water Simulation from Physical Models](https://developer.nvidia.com/gpugems/gpugems/part-i-natural-effects/chapter-1-effective-water-simulation-physical-models) by Mark Finch.
 These techniques would be considered a bit dated by today's standards, but I wanted to start from the basics.